– No interruptions when delivering appointment pitch.

-A loyal reader and customer of mine left a comment on a blog post over the weekend about a script he created that gets him 2 – 3 appointments a day and has virtually eliminated interruptions.
+A loyal reader and customer of mine left a comment on a blog post about a script he created that gets him 2–3 appointments a day and has virtually eliminated interruptions.
 Interruptions had been a big problem.

-I called to say thanks and he was kind enough to share the script with me.
-Link to his comment is below.
+I called to say thanks, and he was kind enough to share the script with me.

 Let me review the structure (it may sound familiar) and you can fill in the blanks.

 “Hi this is Richard from Mega Company.
 We are recruitment blank blanks.

 Numerous recruiting firms across the country have selected us to get desired benefit A, monster benefit B and to cut a specific cost by 60%.

 If you would be open to new options and strategies could we schedule a quick 15 minute call to discuss this within the next week or so?
 Is your calendar handy?”